hwang2006/mcp-youtube-extractor/README.md

 ## 📦 Available on PyPI

 This package is now available on PyPI!
-You can install it directly from PyPI. **`Python 3.13+`** is required for this package.
+You can install it directly from PyPI.

 Visit the package page: [mcp-youtube-extractor on PyPI](https://pypi.org/project/mcp-youtube-extractor/)